gsbrodal/gsbrodal.github.io/ipsa/install-windows.md

 ## CPython, pip, and IDLE

 From [python.org](https://www.python.org/downloads) you can download the reference implementation of Python, nicknamed CPython (since it is coded in the programming language C).
-With Python 3.14 (October 2025), Python should now be installed using the Python install manager.
+Since Python 3.14 (October 2025), Python should now be installed using the Python install manager.

 * Open [www.python.org/downloads](https://www.python.org/downloads)
 * Select "Download Python install manager"